McRib: 2005–2009

+2010–2019

-On November 2, 2010, McDonald's began six weeks of nationwide McRib availability at the Legends of the McRib event in New York City, honoring three superfans: Joey Erwin, aka Mr. McRib; Alan Klein, founder of the McRib Locator website; and Adam Winer.
+On November 2, 2010, McDonald's began six weeks of US nationwide McRib availability at the Legends of the McRib event in New York City, honoring three superfans: Joey Erwin, Mr. McRib; Alan Klein, founder of the McRib Locator website; and Adam Winer.
 The promotion ended December 5, 2010.
-McDonald's credited it with boosting their November 2010 sales by 4.8%.
+McDonald's credited it with boosting its November 2010 sales by 4.8%.
 It was the first national offering of the McRib since 1994.

 The McRib was offered in Canada from June 21 to August 1, 2011.
 On October 24, 2011, McDonald's once again made the McRib available for three weeks in a promotion ending November 14.

-In celebration of the London Olympics 2012, McDonald's Australia and New Zealand reintroduced the McRib as the Atlanta Pork McRib.
-The McRib was one of six limited edition McDonald's items named after previous host cities.
-It was released on May 23 and ran until June 5.
-Sales of the McRib in New Zealand exceeded expectations, exhausting supplies within days of the release of the burger with restaurants running out of their allocations of stock.
+In celebration of the London Olympics 2012, McDonald's Australia and New Zealand reintroduced the McRib as the Atlanta Pork McRib, as part of an Olympic-themed, limited-edition menu campaign.

-For 2012, McDonald's announced that the McRib's annual release would be delayed until the December 17, as opposed to its traditional autumn release (which would instead be used to debut the Cheddar Bacon Onion Angus Burger, or "CBO").
-The move was an effort to boost sales during the December period in an attempt to match 2011's abnormally high restaurant wide sales figures.
+For 2012, McDonald's announced that the McRib's annual US release would be delayed until December 17, as opposed to its traditional autumn release (which would instead be used to debut the Cheddar Bacon Onion Angus Burger, or "CBO").
+The move was an effort to boost sales during the December period in an attempt to match 2011's abnormally high restaurant-wide sales figures.

-The McRib wasn't released nationally and was sold only in a few cities in a few states in the United States (a la the 2005 "McRib Farewell Tour" promotion) in 2013 due to the company introducing several new products (such as the Mighty Wings).
-The McRib was sold again starting on October 20, 2014, and ending on January 4, 2015, but only in a few cities in a few states in the United States (a la the 2006 "McRib Farewell Tour II" promotion).
+The McRib was not released nationally and was sold only in a few cities in a few states in the United States (as the 2005 "McRib Farewell Tour" promotion) in 2013 due to the company introducing several new products (such as the Mighty Wings).
+The McRib was sold again starting on October 20, 2014, and ending on January 4, 2015, but only in a few cities in a few states in the United States (as the 2006 "McRib Farewell Tour II" promotion).

+In November 2014, McDonald's released a promotional video in its "Our Food.
+Your Questions." series showing how McRib patties are produced, featuring MythBusters co-host Grant Imahara and teacher Wes Bellamy touring Lopez Foods in Oklahoma City.

 The McRib made a return in the United Kingdom on December 31, 2014, until February 3, 2015.
-The McRib was sold again starting in October 2015 and ending in January 2016, but only in a few cities in a few states in the United States (55 percent of McDonald's locations).
-It became available again in November 2016, but at a limited number of McDonald's locations; and once more since October 2017, but in most areas.
+It was sold again starting in October 2015 and ending in January 2016, but only in a few cities in a few states in the United States (55% of McDonald's locations).
+It became available again in November 2016, but at a limited number of McDonald's locations, and once more since October 2017, but in most areas.
 Local McDonald's Twitter accounts announced in Southern California and Hawaii that the McRib would be returning to these locations on November 2 and 9, 2017 respectively.
 The McRib once again made a limited return in the United States and Australia at participating locations starting in October 2018.
-The McRibs rolled out once again for a limited time beginning October 7, 2019.
+It was rolled out once again for a limited time beginning October 7, 2019.